jimtyhurst/annotated_bibliography/remote-work-notes.md

         * Average respondent says they deal with violent people at least once a week
         * Majority of respondents say they work outdoors every day
     * "Our classification implies that 37 percent of US jobs can plausibly be performed at home."
+* Federal Reserve Bank of Atlanta.
+2020-05-28.
+[Firms Expect Working from Home to Triple](https://www.frbatlanta.org/blogs/macroblog/2020/05/28/firms-expect-working-from-home-to-triple).
+    * "According to the [SBU](https://www.frbatlanta.org/research/surveys/business-uncertainty.aspx) results, the anticipated share of working days at home is set to triple after the pandemic ends—rising from 5.5 percent to 16.6 percent of all working days."
+    * "Perhaps even more striking, firms anticipate that 10 percent of their full-time workforce will be working from home five days a week."
 * U.S. Bureau of Labor Statistics.
 2019-09-24.
 Economic New Release.
 [Table 3.
 Workers who worked at home and how often they worked exclusively at home by selected characteristics, averages for the period 2017-2018](https://www.bls.gov/news.release/flex2.t03.htm).

 ### Summaries and reviews